Why First-Time Parents Doubt Themselves & 8 Ways to Build Confidence in Newborn Care

 Tip: Stop expecting yourself to be perfect at a job you were never trained for.
 You’re learning as you go, and that’s okay.

-4. Take It One Skill at a Time
+2. Taking It One Skill at a Time

 Believing that you as a parent should know everything about your baby’s care is unrealistic and overwhelming.
 Trying to master everything at once is a recipe for stress.
 Instead, focus on learning one baby-care skill at a time—whether it’s diapering, swaddling, burping, or soothing techniques.
 With time and practice, your confidence will grow, and these skills will become second nature.